camilodoa/lxai/README.md

 ## cartpole

 Currently in this directory is @kkweon's solution to the CartPole-v0 environment with a replay buffer and epsilon-annealing (to stop exploring in the long run).
+I'm working on an analogous solution with an SQN.

+## breakout

+In this directory is the SQN solution to BreakoutDeterministic-v4, courtesy of BindsNet.
+You'll also find a DQN solution to the env.